dr-tony-lin/CarND-Vehicle-Detection/submission_report.md

 1. 97.9% test accuracy is still not good enough.
 2. There need a more robust way of dealing with prediction errors, heatmap and labeling alone may not be good enough.

-Also the videos looks darker that they should be, this is because of the parameters given in superimposing the overlays.
-This has been corrected, but the videos need to be produced.

 ### Performance Comparison of SGD and SVC
 The following table summaries the performance difference between SGD and SVC.
 It has shown that SDG is way superior to SVC in terms of training speed, detection speed, and trained model size!